andrew/ultimate-awesome/README.md

 - [analytics-readings](https://github.com/flpezet/analytics-readings) - Readings for Analytics Engineers.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [awesome-digital-history](https://github.com/maehr/awesome-digital-history) - Find primary sources online and learn how to research history digitally.
-- [awesome-maui](https://github.com/MahmudX/awesome-maui) - A collection of awesome libraries, tools, frameworks, and samples for DotNet MAUI.
 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.